QubesOS/qubes-doc/user/common-tasks/software-update-domu.md

 To enable or disable any of these repos permanently, uncomment the corresponding `deb` line in `/etc/apt/sources.list.d/qubes-r*.list`

-## Reverting changes to a TemplateVM

-Perhaps you've just updated your TemplateVM, and the update broke your template.
-Or perhaps you've made a terrible mistake, like accidentally confirming the installation of an unsigned package that could be malicious.
-Fortunately, it's easy to revert changes to TemplateVMs using the command appropriate to your version of Qubes.

-**Important:** This command will roll back any changes made *during the last time the TemplateVM was run, but **not** before.*
-This means that if you have already restarted the TemplateVM, using this command is unlikely to help, and you'll likely want to reinstall it from the repository instead.
-On the other hand, if the template is already broken or compromised, it won't hurt to try reverting first.
-Just make sure to **back up** all of your data and changes first!

-For example, to revert changes to the `fedora-XX` TemplateVM (where `XX` is your Fedora version):

-1. Shut down `fedora-XX`.
-   If you've already just shut it down, do **not** start it again (see above).
-2. In a dom0 terminal, type:

-        qvm-volume revert fedora-XX:root

 ## StandaloneVMs

 When you create a [StandaloneVM] from a TemplateVM, the StandaloneVM is a complete clone of the TemplateVM, including the entire filesystem.